António Alvez Redol was the son of Redol da Cruz and Inocência da Purificação Alves born in the 29th of December in 1911 in Vila Franca de Xira.

-This climate charged with tension caused by the political repression made Alves Redol and other writers of that time take on a neorealist approach in their literature, which became connected to the democratic resistance movement against the Salazarian dictatorship.
-Alves Redol was influenced by the Realism of authors such as Eça de Queiroz, adopting a critical view in the description of the society of his time.
-Redol actually even stated that: “If Camilo touched me, then the irony of Eça delighted me […].
-It was because of him that I started to look out of the window of Europe.
-And I joined a group of students, known in Vila Franca by the name “hopeful youth” (Redol, 2013, p.19).
-Hence “if Gaibéus is the first novel of Alves Redol, it also represents a historical date in the introduction of neorealism in Portugal, a literary movement, which plays an integral part in understanding the Portuguese economic and social context” (Alves Redol: 50 anos de Gaibéus, [no date], p.
+This political tension lead Alves Redol and other writers to take on a neorealist approach in their literature, as part of the democratic resistance against Salazar.
+Alves Redol critically described his current society, inspired by realism authors, such as Eça de Queiróz.
+He even stated that “If Camilo touched me, then the irony of Eça delighted me […] Because of him, I started to look at Europe.
+And there I joined a group of students known in Vila Franca as “mocidade esperançosa” (Hopeful youth) (Redol, 2013, p.19).
+Hence “If Gaibéus is Alves Redol’s first novel, it also represents a point in history introducing the neorealism in Portugal, a literary movement, that plays an integral part in understanding the Portuguese economic and social context” (Alves Redol: 50 anos de Gaibéus, [no date], p.
 3).

-As a result of the pressure put on his editors, Alves Redol’s work was censured, for many years being the only Portuguese writer having to submit his first drafts to censorship.
-However, this humiliating situation did not stop him from continuing to write and play an active role in social life: in 1947, he was named secretary general of the Portuguese section of the Pen Club – an international association of writers – and travelled to Wroclaw in Poland the year after as part of the Portuguese delegation to take part in the Congress of the Intellectuals for Piece, where he spoke in the name of the delegation” (ibid.).
-The political police knew that Alves Redol was a much-liked writer among the working class and was therefore under constant surveillance by the PIDE.
-In 1961, he started his career in advertising as the income from his books was not enough for him to live on and in 1963 he was arrested again.
-He died on November 29th 1969 at the young age of only 57 years in the Hospital de Santa Maria.
+Pressured by his editors, Alves Redol’s work was censured and for many years he was the only Portuguese writer having to submit his first drafts to censorship; However, this humiliating situation did not stop him from continuing to write and play an active role in social life: In 1947 he was named the secretary general of the Pen Club’s portuguese section – international writer’s association – and in the following year, “ he travelled to Wroclaw in Poland as a member of the Portuguese Delegation, to take part in the Congress of the Intellectuals for Peace, where he spoke in name of the delegacy” (ibid.)
+The political police were aware of Alves Redol’s popularity among the working class; therefore, he was constantly under PIDE’s surveillance.
+In 1961 he began a career in Advertising because his writing was not enough to support him and his family.
+In October of 1963 he was once again arrested.
+In the 29th of November of 1969 he passed away at the age of 57, at Santa Maria Hospital.